 The original "diner" concept was born 125 years ago in Providence , Rhode Island when Walter Scott created a lunch cart to feed night workers.
 Today, some 2,500 old-style diners are still operating in America , Spain , Germany , England and Russia .
 Rhode Island offers a rare glimpse at early Americana with 22 classic diners located throughout the state.
-These popular, one-of-a-kind eateries can include everything from authentic Jonnycakes at Jigger's Diner in East Greenwich , to a fresh turkey dinner at Newport 's 4 th Street Diner, to a 'gut buster' Hot Dog at Haven Brothers -downtown Providence 's mobile city landmark.
-The resurgent interest in diners has resulted in the development of the American Diner Museum that will debut in Providence at the soon-to-open (2010) Heritage Harbor Museum.
-There's also a comprehensive diner exhibit at the Johnson & Wales University Culinary Archives in Providence.
+These popular, one-of-a-kind eateries can include everything from authentic Jonnycakes at Jigger's Diner in East Greenwich, to a fresh turkey dinner at Bishop's 4th Street Diner in Newport, to a 'gut buster' Hot Dog at Haven Brothers -downtown Providence 's mobile city landmark.
+There is a comprehensive diner exhibit at the Johnson & Wales University Culinary Museum in Providence.

 Transport your readers to Newport , the "Sailing Capital of the World" and a venue that has long been considered a yachting paradise.
 From 1930 to 1983, the America 's Cup Races were held in the waters off Newport , which explains why its main thoroughfare is named America 's Cup Avenue .
-During the summer, the harbor is filled picturesque sailboats, pleasure craft and mega yachts from all over the world.
+During the summer, the harbor is filled with picturesque sailboats, pleasure craft and mega yachts from all over the world.
 The international sailing community is familiar with the waters of Newport and Narragansett Bay and return year after year to compete in premier racing.
-This year features "Alinghi" the Swiss racing team that won the America 's Cup Challenge.

 Visitors may be curiously surprised at the wide variety of things to see and do in the Ocean State :